Some sites and stories I’ve seen recently that I wanted to share.

 Over the last few years, it’s become increasingly clear that Dr. Jakob Nielsen knows at least as much about marketing himself as he does about usability, if not more.
 I’m not sure that there are too many other people online who can attract as much attention with an article as he can, and he’s done a good job of doing so with his latest, Search Engines as Leeches on the Web.

 I’m finding it difficult to agree with some of his opinions, and this is an opinion piece without any usability of scientific backing behind it, but I do agree that it isn’t a good idea to rely solely on search engines, and their paid and organic listings.
 Danny Sullivan has a very nice response to a number of the issues that Dr. Nielsen raises at: Search Engines As Leeches, The Difference Between Paid & Free Listings & Keyword Price Rises.

-Henry Blodget presents a worst case scenerio involving Google, and what might happen to the company if their Adwords program would fail in Google: The Bear Case.
-It’s a vision worth considering in an intelligent fashion like this Internet Outsider article has done.
+Henry Blodget presents a worst-case scenario involving Google, and what might happen to the company if their Adwords program would fail in Google: The Bear Case.
+It’s a vision worth considering intelligently as this Internet Outsider article has done.

 While I’m at it, another one on assumptions.
 The North Star is one of those bodies in the night sky that many of us, even without any training in Astronomy can pick out.
 But there is no North Star.
 There are three of them.